CamilleSemelet/camillesemelet.github.io/_pages/about.md

 Hello!

 I am a PhD candidate in Economics at the University of Munich (LMU) and at the ifo Institute, supervised by Lisandra Flach and Clemens Fuest.
 I am also a consultant for the World Bank.

-I visited the Stanford Graduate School of Business in Winter 2025, hosted by Juan Carlos Suárez Serrato.
+I will join the Stanford Graduate School of Business as a postdoctoral researcher in August 2026.

 I am a public economist with interests in corporate and international taxation.
 My research explores how tax policies affect the allocation of activities within and across firms.